 Nearby, the World Windsurfing Championships are held every summer.

-Nowhere better than on the long sandy beach between San Agustín and the Maspalomas lighthouse the inhabitants of Maspalomas can be observed.
-A beach culture has
+Nowhere better than on the long sandy beach between San Agustín and the Maspalomas lighthouse the locals and tourists can be observed.
+A beach culture has developed

 Everyone is equal on the sand: young or old, naked or styled, homo or hetero, sporty or cosy.